discursus-data/saf_gdelt/README.md

 # Development of library
-- Once improvements have been added to package
+- Once improvements have been added to library
 - Compile a new version: `python setup.py bdist_wheel`
 - Commit branch and PR into new release branch
 - Point projects to new release branch